ramiro-l/Truquito-App/README.md

 # Truquito App

-This project is a points counter for the Truco Game, developed using Next.js.
-It allows keeping track of points for two players or more as the game progresses.
+This utilities project for the game Truco, developed with [Next.js](https://nextjs.org/).
+For more information about the game, see [Wikipedia Truco](https://es.wikipedia.org/wiki/Truco_argentino).

 ## Collaborate with code